SalesforceCommerceCloud/b2c-crm-sync/README.md

 ## Introduction ##

-Salesforce B2C Commerce / CRM Sync is an enablement solution provided by the Salesforce Architect Success Team designed to teach Salesforce's B2C Customer Data Strategy for multi-cloud use-cases.
-The solution demonstrates a contemporary approach to the integration between Salesforce B2C Commerce and the Salesforce Customer 360 Platform.
-This project provides a framework for integrating these two clouds leveraging REST APIs -- and the declarative capabilities of the Salesforce Platform to power frictionless customer experiences across B2C Commerce, Service, and Marketing Clouds.
+Salesforce B2C Commerce / CRM Sync is an enablement solution designed by the Salesforce Architect Success Team to teach Salesforce's B2C Customer Data Strategy for multi-cloud use-cases.
+The solution demonstrates a contemporary approach to the integration between Salesforce B2C Commerce and the Cloud products running on the Salesforce Customer 360 Platform.
+This project provides a framework for integrating these clouds (ex.
+B2C Commerce and Service Cloud) -- leveraging REST APIs, and the declarative capabilities of the Salesforce Platform.
+This approach powers frictionless customer experiences across B2C Commerce, Service, and Marketing Clouds by resolving and synchronizing customer profiles across these Salesforce products.

-##### Now Supporting PersonAccounts AND Accounts / Contacts
-We've just merged in our updates to support both PersonAccounts and Accounts / Contacts as customerModels within the Salesforce Platform.
-Our overall **Apex unit-test coverage is at 85%**, and we've expanded our suite of [multi-cloud unit tests](test/_use-cases) to exercise almost fifty individual multi-cloud integration test-cases.

 > :warning: &nbsp;This repository is currently in **beta** as we continue to harden our tests and the MVP feature-set.
 Solution trustworthiness is critical for our success.
 Please visit our [issues-list](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues) to see outstanding issues and features, and visit our [discussions](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions) to ask questions. &nbsp;:warning: